Turkey, US discuss F-35 dispute | www.lokmattimes.com

 Turkey, US discuss F-35 dispute

-Turkish and US defence ministries held a meeting in Turkey's capital Ankara to resolve the conflict on the F-35 Joint Strike Fighter program, the Turkish defence ministry said on Thursday.
+Ankara, Oct 29 Turkish and US Defence Ministers held a meeting here to resolve the conflict on the F-35 Joint Strike Fighter program.

-The two sides also discussed financial issues of the program, said the ministry, noting the two NATO allies agreed to continue their talks.
+According to the Defence Ministry in Ankara, the two sides on Thursday also discussed financial issues of the program, adding that the two NATO allies have agreed to continue their talks, reports Xinhua news agency.

+The discussion came ahead of a meeting between Turkish President Recep Tayyip Erdogan and his US counterpart Joe Biden on the sidelines of the UN Climate Change Conference (COP26) in Glasgow scheduled to begin on Sunday.

 There are signals from Washington to deliver the F-16 warplanes in return for Turkey's money paid for the F-35 program, he said.

-Turkey's procurement of the Russian S-400 missile defence systems prompted the United States to remove Ankara from the F-35 program in 2019.
+Turkey's procurement of the Russian S-400 missile defence systems prompted the US to remove Ankara from the F-35 program in 2019.

-Tensions between the United States and Turkey have since escalated over the deal, as Washington claimed that the S-400 systems would be incompatible with the NATO system and may expose its confidential military information to Russia.
+Tensions between the US and Turkey have since escalated over the deal, as Washington claimed that the S-400 systems would be incompatible with the NATO system and may expose its confidential military information to Russia.

-Last December, the United States imposed sanctions on Turkey over the S-400s, targeting the Turkish defence procurement agency and its officials.
-(ANI/Xinhua)
+Last December, the US imposed sanctions on Turkey over the S-400s, targeting the Turkish defence procurement agency and its officials.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app